 Contact: Anita Lisk, Executive Assistant to the Bishops

 Clergy should build them into their schedule.
-Bishop Goff expects clergy to attend, and hopes to see lay professionals at the fall retreat.
-The mid-October conference is for lay professionals, clergy, and spouses; the spring conference is a retreat for clergy.
+Bishop Goff expects clergy to attend, and hopes to see lay professionals at the spring conference.
+The October retreat is for clergy; the spring conference is for lay professionals, clergy, and spouses.
 It is important to make time to be refreshed and renewed and to learn from each other.

 Details: Camp registration typically begins in January of each year.
 Your parish should receive a brochure or poster each year.
-Dates, pricing and descriptions are available at shrinemontcamps.net.
+Dates, pricing and descriptions are available at shrinemontcamps.org.

 About: Shrine Mont Camps is one of the crown jewels of diocesan programming—it offers nine different camps for campers from eight years old, to late teens, to the “young at heart.”
 Each camp has a thematic and theological focus: sports, the outdoors, drama, art.
 There is even a camp for families (aptly named Family Camp), a camp for children on the autism spectrum or with severe ADHD (St. Andrew's), and a camp for those with mild to moderate disabilities (St. Elizabeth’s).
 Every camp is a lot of fun and provides Christian formation of a caliber that’s nearly impossible to find in another setting.

-Be a Chaplain: Each session of each camp has a chaplain, often a diocesan priest, so if you feel a call to camp chaplaincy, get in touch with Paris Ball!
+Be a Chaplain: Each session of each camp has a chaplain, often a diocesan priest, so if you feel a call to camp chaplaincy, get in touch with James Williams!
 Camp sessions range from a few days to two full weeks, so chaplaincy is not an all-summer commitment.

 There is no set time for a parish to do misconduct prevention training, but we recommend that your parish examines who needs to be trained or re-trained quarterly (or bi-annually in small parishes) and set out a plan to get those folks trained.
-There are two methods to receive training, online and in-person.
+There are two methods to receive training, online and in-person, though we are transitioning towards all online.
 The webpage includes a guide to get started with online training, which includes a grid showing which trainings are required for various ministries.